ewtodd/NixOS/README.md

 ```
 <!---->
 ## Roadmap
+- [x] Switch from nix-colors to base16.nix since that is actually maintained
 - [x] Move geant4 development environment into its own repo as a flake
 - [ ] Create proper headless compositor sessions for remote access (Sunshine/Moonlight)
 - [x] Expose nixvim configuration as a runnable package (`nix run`)